sigchi/Document-Formats/README.md

-# AutoUI Document Formats #
+# AutomotiveUI Document Formats #

 This repository is a fork of the official source for [SIGCHI templates for Word and LaTeX](http://github.com/sigchi/Document-Formats).
-It contains the templates for the Automotive User Interfaces conference ([AutoUI](http://www.auto-ui.org)).
+It contains the templates for the Automotive User Interfaces conference ([AutomotiveUI](http://www.auto-ui.org)).
 If you are just looking to [download the templates][download], please see [the download page][download].

 ## Paper Formats ##

-AutoUI uses two different formats for most submissions: *Proceedings Format* and *Extended Abstract Format*.
+AutomotiveUI uses two different formats for most submissions: *Proceedings Format* and *Extended Abstract Format*.
 Please note that changing the leading, changing the tracking, adding small fonts for references, and other sizing tricks are strictly prohibited.

 ### Proceedings Format ###